Skip to content

 All Works in Curationist’s archives can be reproduced and used freely.
 How to attribute this Work:

-Unknown, Panel Portrait of a Woman, 2nd century.
+Unknown, Panel Portrait of a Woman, 2nd century CE (Roman Imperial).
 Walters Art Museum.
-A funerary portrait of a young woman wearing expensive jewelry and an elaborate hairstyle.
+A funerary portrait of a young woman adorned with expensive jewelry and an elaborate hairstyle, symbolizing her cosmopolitanism and the trade routes linking Egypt to cultural centers across the Mediterranean.
 CC0.

 Help us improve this content!